Experimental

 The verifiable credential issuance behavior is mostly configured in the verifiable-credentials setting, added to the Token Service profile configuration.
 It is comprised by two main child settings:

-• A list of verifiable-credentials/verifiable-credential configuration items, where each item defines how a a particular kind of verifiable credential (e.g. academic degree credential, driver’s license) should be issued.
+• A list of verifiable-credentials/verifiable-credential configuration items, where each item defines how a particular kind of verifiable credential (e.g. academic degree credential, driver’s license) should be issued.

 The following sections provide more information about this configuration model.